lbyrne23/yelp-project/README.md

 # Is Your Business Doomed?
+### COMP30780 Data Science in Practice

-An analysis of Yelp data to review business performance.
+A project that performs analysis on Yelp ratings to compare business categories across several metropolitan areas.
+* Business success/failure
+* Area competition
+* Potential for future businesses based on category and area.

+Results located in notebooks/final

 This readme details the steps needed to run all of the notebooks.

 ## Environments